Homerade/elixir-blog/README.md

 Greenfields Elixir project

 WIP
-* Update Phoenix views as I go for Phoenix improvement for me and the site
+* practicum: ongoing updates to UI in Phoenix for me and site improvement 🤠
-* posts: personal tech notes on things I'm looking at
+* posts: personal tech notes on things I'm looking at and want to keep more detailed info on
+* practicum: [BEM](http://getbem.com/introduction/) -- Blocks, Elements and Modifiers, CSS naming convention methodology

 ## Get it running